Kindly Myers Requests ‘Good Vibes Only’ While Flaunting Her Figure In A Floral Crop Top & Nude Bikini Bottoms

 The photo has also earned nearly 3,000 likes within just 30 minutes of going live.

-Kindly seems to bring the heat with every post to her Instagram page.
+Kindly seems to bring the heat with every Instagram post.
 On Wednesday, the social media star sent temperatures soaring again when she shared another photo that saw her rocking a cheeky black one-piece swimsuit with sheer mesh panels.
-Fans fawned over that look as well, which has earned nearly 15,000 likes and 245 comments to date.
+Fans fawned over that look as well, and the post has earned nearly 15,000 likes and 245 comments to date.